| Office-bearers: |

 |

-Road Safety - As part of a Shire-wide initiative and in collaboration with Aberdeenshire Council
+Road Safety - As part of a Shire-wide campaign

-the Banff and District CSG is providing up to £100
+the Banff and District CSG is offering a £100 grant

 for young drivers (17 to 25 years old) to take six hours driving experience with a